v0l0v/terreta/NIP-GC.md

 - `t` (optional) - log type: `dnf`, `note`, `maintenance`, `archived`.
 If omitted, assumed to be `note`
 - `image` (optional) - photos from the visit

-## Verified Finds
+## Geocache Verification Event (Kind 7517)

-Geocaches with verification enabled can provide cryptographic proof that a finder physically located the cache.
-This is accomplished through a verification event signed by the cache's verification key.
+Verification events provide cryptographic proof that a someone physically located a geocache.
+These events are signed by the cache's verification private key.

-### Verification Process

-When a cache has a `verification` tag containing a public key, finders can create a verified log by:

-1. Obtaining the cache's verification private key (typically via QR code at the cache location)
-2. Creating a verification event (kind 1985) signed by this key
-3. Embedding the verification event in their log entry

-### Verification Event Structure

-The verification event is a kind 7517 event with the following structure:

 ```json
 {